 Adding a few compiler flags gives you the biggest ROI on size versus time spent:

-- Use `-Oz` optimization: Yes you read that right, it’s `-Oz` and not `-O3`.
+.
 This flag aggressively optimizes for size and you can expect a slight performance hit as optimizations like function inlining & loop unrolling would be restricted.
-This is an example of where performance optimizations go opposite to binary size optimizations.
+This is an example of where performance optimizations go opposite to binary size optimizations.-ffunction-sections -fdata-sections

-- Eliminate unused functions and variables: To do this, add `-ffunction-sections -fdata-sections` to compiler flags and `-Wl,--gc-sections` to linker flags.
+to linker flags.
 This instructs the compiler to put each function & variable into a different section of the object file.
-The linker flags tell the linker to garbage collect (gc) the sections that are not referred to by anything, in effect removing unused functions.
+The linker flags tell the linker to garbage collect (gc) the sections that are not referred to by anything, in effect removing unused functions.-flto

-- Enable Link Time Optimization (LTO): Add `-flto` to both compiler and linker flags.
-The linker has an overview of the entire program, enabling optimizations that are simply not possible at the compilation stage which only works with 1 translation unit.
+to both compiler and linker flags.
+The linker has an overview of the entire program, enabling optimizations that are simply not possible at the compilation stage which only works with 1 translation unit.-fvisibility=hidden

 The reasons for this are pretty straightforward.
 Dynamic libraries need to keep the symbols exposed to the outside world in their dynamic symbol table, which can be quite big if you don’t restrict visibility as mentioned in the previous section.
 With static libraries, the symbol names can be completely stripped out.
 Further, LTO kicks in when the static library is linked, further helping in size reduction.